Merterm/CS319_Group-28_Project-Virion/resources/Resource_README.txt

-This file contains the IDs corresponding to the icons of the game Objects.
+This file contains the IDs corresponding to the icons of the game objects.

 iconID              GameObject
 ------              ----------